What’s Breaking Through About Federal National Guard Deployments

 • Members of the military and federal agents are being pulled away from the critical work they are trained for—work we rely on to respond to disasters or pursue heinous crimes like drug and human trafficking.
 It’s pulling resources away from where they are needed most.

-• It’s clear the president is going to try to send troops into more places.
+• It’s clear the president is going to try to send troops into more places, who will remain in American cities for the long-term.

 • He didn’t stop with LA or DC.
 And he’s not going to stop with Portland or Chicago.
 He wants to normalize putting armed military on our streets.
 This is not normal.
 This is un-American and does not solve any problems.